emilydeibert/exoplanet_pipeline/README.md

 # exopipe

 `exopipe` is a Python package for high-resolution exoplanet spectroscopy analysis.
-It provides command-line tools and reusable Python modules for building reproducible workflows around data extraction, preprocessing, detrending, model injection/recovery, and cross-correlation analysis.
+It provides command-line tools and reusable Python modules for building reproducible workflows around data reduction, data extraction, SYSREM detrending, model cross-correlation, and result visualization.

-This repository is research software developed for the analysis of high-resolution spectroscopic observations of exoplanet atmospheres, with an emphasis on transparent, reproducible, and modular analysis pipelines.
+This repository is research software developed for the analysis of high-resolution spectroscopic observations of exoplanet atmospheres, with an emphasis on transparent, reproducible, and modular analysis workflows.

 ## Features

-* Python-based analysis workflows for high-resolution spectroscopic datasets
+* Python-based workflows for high-resolution spectroscopic datasets
-* Command-line interface for running common pipeline steps
+* Command-line interface for common pipeline steps
-* Tools for data extraction, preprocessing, and organization
+* Tools for data reduction, extraction, and organization
+* SYSREM detrending for time-series spectroscopic data
-* Cross-correlation analysis utilities for exoplanet atmospheric searches
+* Cross-correlation analysis with model spectra
-* Support for reproducible analysis using project-folder based workflows
+* Plotting and result-generation utilities
-* Modular package structure for easier testing, debugging, and extension
+* Modular package structure for easier debugging, testing, and extension

 ## Installation